zero-pidi-box/PIDI-BOX01-X-ZERO/README.md

 Before you start, try to understand my ideas, then the documentation should be enough.
 All GERBER Files are actual, so you can start an assembly imediately.

 With the age of 76,  I don't know how much longer I can work on the project.
 I would be happy if someone continued it.

-If you badly need help, here my special e-mail :  <PIDI-BOX@gmx.net>.
+If you badly need help, here my special project e-mail :  <PIDI-BOX@gmx.net>.
 I will try to respond as soon as possible, but it can take a while.
-Regards Wolfgang.
+Wolfgang Mansfeld 02-2026